Boost Rebalance Relax

 Luxury Reflexology 75 Minutes £55

 Hot Foot Cleanse, Full Reflexology Treatment blending with Lower Leg Massage using Luxurious Organic Products

 Ultimate Healing Reflexology 90 Minutes £65

-Hot Foot Cleanse, Reiki infused Full Reflexology Treatment with Lower Leg Massage using Luxurious Organic Products concluding with Reiki.
+Hot Foot Cleanse, Reiki and Reiki infused Full Reflexology Treatment with Lower Leg Massage using Luxurious Organic Products concluding with Reiki.

 Relax Detox Energise Rebalance Boost